pleiszenburg/bewegung/docs/getting_started.rst

 The "empty" layer in the "Background" sequence receives a background color, a dark gray tone.
 It is provided with an explicit z-index at the bottom of the stack of layers.
 The "SomeForeground" sequence begins 1 second into the video and ends one second before the end of the video.
 The "moving_red_ball" layer has a transparent background color so the "empty" layer from the "Background" sequence becomes visible.
 It is also provided with an explicit z-index - this time at the top of the stack of layers.
 In addition, the "moving_red_ball" layer is decorated with *video effects*, making it to fade in and out.

 The video frames are *rendered in parallel*.
 The ``processes`` parameter of the ``Video.render`` method defines the number of parallel rendering processes.
 It is set to the `number of logical cores`_ of the computer's CPU(s). ``bewegung`` evaluates every layer once per video frame and composes all layers to an image - the actual video frame.
 Because of the parallel nature of ``bewegung``, the *generation of frames may occur out-of-order*.
-However, the video frames are always forwarded to the video encoder in order.
+However, the video frames are always forwarded to the video encoder in the right order.

 .. _number of logical cores: https://docs.python.org/3/library/multiprocessing.html#multiprocessing.cpu_count